jurjen93/lofar_helpers/README.md

+## LOFAR helper scripts

+Note that these scripts are a part of the LOFAR pipeline, which is still in development.

+Clone this repo with: ```git clone https://github.com/jurjen93/lofar_boxes.git```

 ### Make boxes for LOFAR self-calibration

-With this script it is possible to make boxes around sources that can be extracted and self-calibrated.
+With ```make_boxes.py``` it is possible to make boxes around sources that can be extracted and self-calibrated.
-Note that this script is just a part of the LOFAR pipeline, which is still in development.

 #### Usage

-Clone with: ```git clone https://github.com/jurjen93/lofar_boxes.git```\
 Use ```make_boxes.py``` as a standalone script by running on the command line:\
 ```python make_boxes.py -f <fits_file>``` \
 The script returns the following: